milosoria/ELSO-Education-Tools-Application/README.md

 ## TODO 1.1.1

 1.  [ ] Suggestive cannula tool: cannula selector based on dropdown fields and guided filters
+2.  [ ] Backend: Cronjob that reads a weekly updated database (specify every step)
+    -   [ ] Backend light framework for cronjobs
+    -   [ ] Access to google sheets or some other form of cloud storage service
+    -   [ ] Host on aws or another convenient option
+3.  [ ] Cards: cards for cannulas profiles

 ## TODO 1.1.2